afondiel/Prompt-Engineering-for-Vision-Models-DeepLearningAI/L3_object_detection_notes.md

 on the image We can then use the show boxes and labels on image function to view the bounding boxes on top of the image of the two dogs

-As you can see here,Z:45 and generate two bounding boxes highlighting each dog on the image the OWL-ViT model has been able to take a text input dog
+As you can see here, and generate two bounding boxes highlighting each dog on the image the OWL-ViT model has been able to take a text input dog

-It was even able to overlap the bounding boxes of the two dogs,Z:55 You have now successfully identified the two dogs on the image based on a simple text prompt
+It was even able to overlap the bounding boxes of the two dogs,  You have now successfully identified the two dogs on the image based on a simple text prompt

 You can now move on to the next step of the pipeline,